SiaFoundation/hostd/host/storage/README.md

   actively moved should be readable.
 + Support for multiple volumes with dynamic sizes
 + Provide alerts and status information on long-running operations

-## Persistence
-I've been working on refactoring and migrating hostd's metadata into a single SQLite database.
-Not strictly necessary for an MVP, but something to keep in mind.
-The storage manager should also store volume metadata in the same database to simplify transactional guarantees and metadata consistency between contract roots and volume metadata.
-Deletion becomes easier as well, since we can query references instead of relying on a counter.

-## Compatibility
-We should be able to keep the same sparse file format for the data, but the metadata storage needs to change and the sector overflow file needs to be removed.

-During migration, `hostd` should recalculate the virtual sector count from the contract sector roots rather than the folder metadata.
-Hosts may lose some data, but it shouldn't cause them to fail additional contracts.